ARTICLE

 Biology, Ecology, Health, Earth Science, Oceanography, Experiential Learning

-The entire coral reef is a balancing act.
-The reef has a symbiotic relationship with its zooxanthellae, and small fish help control the of other algae that might overtake the coral if overgrown.
+The entire coral reef ecosystem is a balancing act.
+The reef has a symbiotic relationship with its zooxanthellae, and small fish help control the populations of other algae that might overtake the coral if overgrown.
 Similarly, small fish find shelter in the reef, but their presence also attracts large predator species, including sharks, that feed on these smaller species.
 Maintaining this balance helps keep the reef healthy and diverse.

 Ocean acidification is making it more difficult for corals to build their hard exoskeletons.
-When the ocean absorbs CO2, chemical reactions with the water form an acid that separates into and ions, making the water more .
+When the ocean absorbs CO2, chemical reactions with the water form an acid that separates into bicarbonate ions and hydrogen ions, making the water more acidic.
 This lowers the availability of the carbonate ions that the coral need to create their calcium-carbonate skeletons.
 In 2020, researchers with Woods Hole Oceanographic Institute found that since 1950, ocean acidification has caused a 13% decrease in the skeletal density of one particular kind of coral known as Porites in the Great Barrier Reef.
 The combination of rising ocean temperatures and increased acidity will likely cause major changes to coral reefs over the next few decades and centuries, meaning climate change is the greatest threat to coral reefs worldwide.
-New research suggests that corals may begin to before the end of this century if are not curbed.
+New research suggests that corals may begin to dissolve before the end of this century if emissions are not curbed.
 In 2010, atmospheric carbon dioxide levels were around 390 parts per million, which rose to almost 430 parts per million in 2024.
 By 2100, scientists expect the ocean to be 150% more acidic than it is today.

 According to a joint report from the United Nations Environment Programme and the International Coral Reef Initiative, coral reef restoration efforts should incorporate climate action and local management to be successful.

 One example of this approach is from National Geographic Explorer Nancy Iraba, the co-founder of Aquafarms Organization, a nongovernmental, community-driven organization that restores the coral reef off the coast of Tanzania.
 The impacts of climate change, pollution, overfishing and tourism have caused coral in this region to decline significantly.
-Iraba and her team plan to transplant over 10,000 coral onto reefs.
+Iraba and her team plan to transplant over 10,000 coral onto artificial reefs.

-The organization works directly with local fishers, boat captains and tour operators to ensure that operations are and minimize harm to local reefs.
+The organization works directly with local fishers, boat captains and tour operators to ensure that ecotourism operations are sustainable and minimize harm to local reefs.
 They also create opportunities for visitors to participate directly in reef restoration.

 “Through the organization which I co-founded, Aquafarms, our main theme is using a community-based approach in all the programs which we conduct, so that is at the heart of every project.
 How we ensure participation is by engaging the community from the start.”
 Iraba said.
 “We have found that [has] tremendous results.”